-The mean base salary for the Class of 2018 was $126,000 with an average sign-on bonus of $40,000.
+The median base salary for the Class of 2021 was $150,000 with an average sign-on bonus of $50,000.
 As most graduates accepted jobs with tech companies, a significant portion of the annual compensation is represented by equity, the value of which compresses salary relative to offers with no equity component.

 Tuition, Scholarships, Financial Aid

 Current tuition for the Johnson Cornell Tech MBA program is $118,758.
 To help students finance their studies, Cornell Tech offers scholarship aid to a limited number of master’s degree students each year.
 All scholarships are merit-based and are determined by review of an applicant’s credentials at the time of admission.
 All admitted students who are not fully sponsored are considered.
 There are also a variety of loan options available to Johnson students, including federal loan programs for U.S. citizens and private loans for international students.

 Applicants to the Johnson Cornell Tech MBA program must submit an online application, resume indicating all post-bachelor degree employment, a personal statement, one letter of recommendation, GMAT or GRE scores, official academic records or transcripts, and $200 for the application.
 International applicants must also submit TOEFL or IELTS scores, if necessary.

 Round 2: January 5, 2023

 Round 3: March 7, 2023 (Final Deadline)